 Like any country, it can be difficult to book tickets to travel during national holidays in Korea.
 This includes Seollal (Lunar New Year, usually around the end of January), Chuseok (late September-early October), Christmas Day, and New Year’s Day.
 Especially during Seollal and Chuseok, many Korean people will travel to visit their families.
 This means tickets will be booked up very quickly, so I would recommend visiting the train station directly or calling the customer service to clarify the date from which you can purchase tickets.

-What to Expect on the Train
+What to Expect on a Train in Korea

 So you have your train ticket and you are ready to travel!
 Here are some final tips and bits of advice to have a great train journey in Korea.